Brewton, Alabama: Historic sites

 Brewton has one site listed on the National Register of Historic Places, the Brewton Historic Commercial District.

-The historic Second Saint Siloam Missionary Baptist Church was established on November 5, 1909 when a group of worshipers gathered at the Congregational Church on the corner of St. Joseph and Evergreen avenues in Brewton to organize a new church.
-The Second St. Siloam Missionary Baptist Church was dedicated on June 10, 1910 on the corner of East and North streets.
-On April 1, 2010 the church was added to the Alabama Register of Historic Places.
+The historic Second Saint Siloam Missionary Baptist Church was established on November 5, 1909, when a group of worshipers gathered at the Congregational Church on the corner of St. Joseph and Evergreen avenues in Brewton to organize a new church.
+The Second St. Siloam Missionary Baptist Church was dedicated on June 10, 1910, on the corner of East and North streets.
+On April 1, 2010, the church was added to the Alabama Register of Historic Places.

+Transportation

+Escambia County Alabama Transit System (ECATS) provides dial-a-ride bus service throughout the city and county.